dinbrca/dinbrca.github.com/index.md

 - Image Resizing

-But the future holds a lot of feature possibilities
+But the future holds a lot of feature possibilities:

 - Image Compression
 - Website Thumbnail Generation